 Guidelines for authors

 Manuscripts submitted to Bioscientific Review shouldn’t be under consideration or being reviewed for publication in any other journal in any form.
 Duplicate submissions and submission of plagiarized content is not acceptable because it stands in blatant violation of publication ethics.
-Manuscripts can be submitted by email at [email protected] and [email protected]. to the Editor-in-chief of the journal.

 The authors are requested to familiarize themselves with author guidelines and submission requirements of Bioscientific Review before submitting their papers.
 There are no restrictions on the number of figures, word count and length of manuscripts but the text should be kept comprehensive and concise.
 The authors must ensure the presence of following,